CYX22222003/ProjectKorolev/README.md

 ### 1. New Patient Onboarding
-**Actors:** Mental Health Practitioner, Patient **Flow:**
+**Actors:** Mental Health Practitioner, Patient

+**Flow:**
-1. The practitioner logs into the system and selects "Add New Patient."
+1. The practitioner logs into the system and selects "Create New Patient."
 2. The practitioner inputs the patient's details and creates a new patient profile.
 3. The system generates a unique patient ID and creates a cloud storage directory for the patient's files.
 4. The practitioner uploads initial assessment notes and any relevant documents.
 5. The system digitizes and stores the documents securely.

 ### 2. Session Documentation and Summarization
 **Actors:** Mental Health Practitioner

 **Flow:**
 1. The practitioner logs into the system and selects an existing patient.
 2. The practitioner uploads documentations from a recent session.
 Documentations are in form of